Link Menu Expand (external link) Document Search Copy Copied

 • Off-Host backup mode, for which backup data processing is offloaded to another non-clustered participating Hyper-V node.
 It leverages transportable shadow copies using hardware VSS provider provided by the SAN storage vendor or SMB3 functionality.

-Wherever feasible the recommendation is to use on-host proxy mode.
+Wherever feasible, the recommendation is to use On-Host proxy mode.

 Backup modes selection matrix